ifesdjeen/ifesdjeen.github.com/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.md

 concatenateMStrings = liftM2 (++)
 ```

+To put it simply, `liftM*` functions are used to apply a "pure" function to
+the values wrapped within a monadic context.

 Just for the reference, there are also versions of `liftM` for 3, 4, 5
 arguments: `liftM3`, `liftM4` and `liftM5`.

 <h2 id="_and_"><code><$></code> and <code><*></code></h2>